VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 ## Future Features
-- Add a thank you page or pop up message to thank user for getting in touch via contact form upon successful submission.
+- Add a thank you page or pop up message to thank the user for getting in touch via contact form upon successful submission.
 - Add a custom 404 error page that adds personality that reflects the business, to give users a friendly apology for the error.

-# Design
+# 3. Design

 ## Structure
 The website comprises four pages, all of which feature the header at the top of the page and the footer at the bottom of the page.